 - 4.2 The External Auditor provided an unqualified opinion on the Council's accounts for 2008/09.
 The Auditor reported that the key financial systems had been considered adequate as a basis for preparing the financial statements and no significant control weaknesses had been identified.
-The Auditor had identified corrections to the financial statements but these had been below the material error threshold. - 4.3 Internal financial control is based on a framework of management information, financial regulations and administrative procedures, which include the segregation of duties, management supervision and a system of delegation and accountability.
+The Auditor had identified corrections to the financial statements, the net effect of which was not material to the financial statements. - 4.3 Internal financial control is based on a framework of management information, financial regulations and administrative procedures, which include the segregation of duties, management supervision and a system of delegation and accountability.